sara-nl/Open-Benchmarking/README.md

 ## Open Benchmarking Initiative

-This is an effort in [SURF Open InnovationLab](https://www.surf.nl/en/the-surf-cooperative/surf-open-innovation-lab) for open and flexible benchmarking effort for experimental computing architectures.
+This is an effort in [SURF Open Innovation Lab](https://www.surf.nl/en/the-surf-cooperative/surf-open-innovation-lab) for open and flexible benchmarking effort for experimental computing architectures.
 We will be using [Reframe](https://github.com/eth-cscs/reframe), a regression testing framework for HPC systems from [CSCS](https://www.cscs.ch) for this purpose.

-> The set of tests are meant to be the minimal set of benchmarks to understand performance characteristics of > the at the node level.
+> The set of tests are meant to be the minimal set of benchmarks to understand performance characteristics of
+> the at the node level.
 It can help identify specific bottlenecks and make the way for more specialised
 > benchmarking and testing.
 These tests are itself complete in a sense that, compilation, execution and
 > extraction of performance numbers are automated once the programming environment and paths are set properly.